The Dalmatian Coast

 Sibenik

-After an upsetting stomach the day before I enjoyed a quite cup of coffee on my balcony, watching the sunrise.
+After an upsetting stomach the day before, I enjoyed a quiet cup of coffee on my balcony, watching the sunrise.
 Stunning!
 It is public holiday today (May Day), so it should be a nice and quiet day (+ free parking).

 Sibenik is another cute little town on the amazing blue Adriatic Sea.
 Once again I find lots of stairs and little streets that, going up, lead up to the ‘St. Michael’s Fortress’.
 This Fortress is an amazingly old, medieval fort, situated on a (very) steep hill above the historic old town centre.
 I love exploring fortresses.

 In addition, the old Roman or Medieval walls, castles and buildings are very photogenic.
 I can’t take enough photos of all the tiny streets (noticed yet?).
 That said, as pretty as they are, it wouldn’t be very convenient to live in one of them.
-(No car access).
+(No car access at all).
 It is a shame however that most of the buildings are run down and left empty.
-So much renovation potential.
-Zadar , I wonder how you will be in 5 years time?
+There is sooo much renovation potential here.
+Zadar and Sibenik, I wonder how you will be in 5 years time?
 Will you improve?

-So far, Zadar and Sibenik on the Dalmatian Coast have not disappointed.
+So far, both these cities on the Dalmatian Coast have not disappointed.
 Make sure to stop in both towns and be ready for lots of stairs, pebbles and narrow old streets.
 As well as plenty of charm!

 Zadar Trogir

-The same day, after Zadar and Sibenik, but in the afternoon, I did a quick visit to Trogir, just south of my village Marina.
+The same day, after visiting Zadar closely followed by Sibenik, but in the afternoon, I did a quick visit to Trogir, just south of my village Marina.
 It was a great little town and highly recommended.
-Actually, it would be a must see!
+Actually, it would be a must-see!

 Trogir sits apart from the land and there is only one little bridge joining the main land and the old town.
 Very idylic and great to walk around in.